openframeworks/ofSite/_documentation/graphics/ofImage_.markdown

 Sets the pixel at the x,y position passed in.

 The ofColor type needs to match the ofImage type, i.e. ofFloatImage requires that you use ofFloatPixels.

+Parameters:
+x x position of pixel.
+y y position of pixel.
+color Color to set pixel to.